“We are turning from a mass market back into a niche nation, defined not by our geography but by our interests.”

 We’ve written about the benefits of selling niche products before, but to recap, here’s a short list:

-Improved SEO.
+- Improved SEO.
 Less competition means your SEO efforts have more impact.
-Niche keywords fall under the radar of bigger online stores, but the online searches are still large enough to build a successful business on.
-Niche vendors can also target long-tail keyword searches more effectively, another SEO opportunity that falls between the cracks of large enterprises.
+Niche keywords fall under the radar of bigger online stores, but the online searches are still large enough to build a successful business.

-Better Customer Loyalty.
-By definition, niches are always smaller markets, and therefore have a limited supply.
+- Better Customer Loyalty.
+By definition, niches are always smaller markets and therefore have a limited supply.
 Customers are more grateful if you offer products that are hard to find elsewhere.
-On top of that, niche customers tend to be more passionate about their specialized interests.
-There’s a much stronger emotional attachment with sports memorabilia from your favorite team than a more commonplace product like, say, a toothbrush.

-Lower Marketing Expenses.
+- Lower Marketing Expenses.
 Niche marketing costs less than general marketing, plain and simple.
-For starters, you’re targeting less people, so you cut costs on reach.
+For starters, you’re targeting fewer people, so you cut costs on reach.
 But niche marketing is also more effective, i.e., it has a greater return on investment.
-That’s a win-win; you spend less on exposure, and each dollar yields more results.

 What Is Google Trends?

 Let’s pause for a second and talk about Google Trends.
-If you’re unfamiliar with this Google app, think of it like a public and free-to-use analytics database of all Google searches between now and 2004.
+If you’re unfamiliar with this Google app, think of it as a public and free-to-use analytics database of all Google searches between now and 2004.
 This handy app graphs out the popularity of any given search term, suggests related keywords, and shows a keyword phrase’s performance by geographic location.
-Let’s take a look at the specific features:
+Here are the key elements of Google Trends:

 - Interest over time — The number of searches graphed by time.
 You can easily customize a timeframe, from years to minutes.